 The EU is making powerful moves towards enabling digital credentials to be not just replacements for, but improvements to physical credentials.
-By clearly defining the architecture38 and encouraging large-scale pilots39, member states are seeing innovation happening rapidly and at scale.
-With the GDPR providing the core legal framework for the privacy protection of personal data and NIS2 establishing cybersecurity requirements that, while not specific to privacy, will enhance the privacy posture of the EU, privacy protections are a strong consideration for this new digital ecosystem.
+By clearly defining the architecture and encouraging large-scale pilots, member states are expecting to see innovation happen rapidly and at scale.27 With the GDPR providing the core legal framework for the privacy protection of personal data and NIS2 establishing cybersecurity requirements that, while not specific to privacy, will enhance the privacy posture of the EU, privacy protections are a strong consideration for this new digital ecosystem.

 eIDAS 2.0 requires several characteristics that enhance the privacy protection available with the use of digital credentials, most critically enabling "people to choose which aspects of their identity, data and certificates they share with third parties, and to keep track of such sharing.
-User control ensures that only information that needs to be shared will be shared."
-Each member state is free to develop the technologies appropriate to eIDAS requirements; as long as the technologies interoperate across borders, the details are left to the implementers.
+User control ensures that only information that needs to be shared will be shared."28 Each member state is free to develop the technologies appropriate to eIDAS requirements; as long as the technologies interoperate across borders, the details are left to the implementers.

-That said, several privacy advocates and civil societies have indicated significant concerns regarding eIDAS 2.0, ranging from issues regarding unique and persistent identifiers (enabling individual tracking and profiling) to centralization of data (raising the specter of the surveillance state).41 In addition, the lack of legal mechanisms to identify and address criminal or fraudulent uses of the system in cross-border cases raises red flags.42 It is also worth noting that while offering control to individuals is a necessary component to enabling privacy, it is not sufficient in that services may request more information than
+That said, several privacy advocates and civil societies have indicated significant concerns regarding eIDAS 2.0, ranging from issues regarding unique and persistent identifiers (enabling individual tracking and profiling) to centralization of data (raising the specter of the surveillance state).29 In addition, the lack of legal mechanisms to identify and address framework/index.html.